theaadya/my-whatsapp-bot/README.md

 ## Usage
 1. Start the Flask server: `python app.py`
-2. Set up a public URL using ngrok.
+2. Set up a public URL using ngrok, refer here: https://dashboard.ngrok.com/get-started/setup (replace port with 5003)
-3. Configure the Twilio webhook (avaialble in Sandbox Settings) to point to your server's public URL (`ngrok_public_URL/webhook`).
+3. Configure the Twilio webhook (avaialble in Sandbox Settings) to point to your server's public URL: `ngrok_public_URL/webhook`
 4. Ensure the server is accessible from the internet.
 5. Test the chat assistant by sending messages to your WhatsApp number.